 The 1990s is now, terrifyingly for some members of Team What Hi-Fi?, being spoken of with the same sense of nostalgia as the 70s was during, well, the 90s.
 What do you mean it's now three decades ago?
 With this year's National Album Day (falling on Saturday 14th October) celebrating 90s music and the art of the album, it's only apt that we celebrate some of our favourite albums from this glorious decade.

-Not that the music was ever really in question.
+Despite some questionable fashion trends, the music was never really in question.
 In fact, this is the most difficult list we've yet had to cut.
 Snipping our recommendations to below three figures was a headache, and taking it to less than half of that has inevitably led to some glaring omissions.

 Some would say this was the decade the album said its final goodbyes as a format, before downloads, streaming and the shuffle feature took over, so you'll have to forgive us for ignoring a number of veritable classics.

 Most of all, though, it will be a walk down memory lane that really stretches the legs of your hi-fi system, awash with electronics and polyrhythm, delicacy and outright mayhem.
-But we're sure you'll let us know if we've got it all wrong.
+But do let us know what your own favourites are in the comments below.